Lemoncode/svelte-workshop/04-store-login/README.md

   - Login page.
   - Home page.

-- And there's a common component called _navBar_ that will be displayed on top of the app.
+- And there's a common component called _NavBar_ that will be displayed on top of the app.

 The behavior that we want to achieve: